SALOMON SHOE RATING FACTORS

 - Slightly On The Heavy Side for Long Distance

-These sneakers are available in different colors, I just could not decide which image to share that`s why I went for the black and the yellow, but there are more colors to choose from.
+These Salomon trail running shoes for men sneakers are available in different colors, I just could not decide which image to share that`s why I went for the black and the yellow, but there are more colors to choose from.

-From the comfort it offers, the feet feel good.
+From the comfortn Salomon trail running shoes for men offer, the feet feel good.
 If you haven’t tried them before, what are you waiting for ?
 See what others have to say!

 So go ahead, give these shoes a try.
 I promise you won’t be disappointed.